My Heart Belongs to Daddy: Lyrical and musical features

-Finnan haddie is smoked fish, and this is one of many innuendoes which appear throughout the song.
+The chorus is repeated with additional lyrics starting with a rhyme about "wearing green with a paddie" on Saint Patrick's Day and a final rhyme is about longing for a "strong undergraddy" at a football match.
+In the original version, she ends up saying that her daddy might "spank" her if she was "bad".

 Sophie Tucker famously advised Mary Martin to deliver such sexy lines while looking towards heaven.
 Mary Martin's stage persona was quite innocent and so the contrast between her naive manner and the suggestive lyrics accompanied by her delivery (in one recording she inserts a significant pause in the middle of the word 'asking' in the above-quoted lyric) and the provocative striptease made her performance a huge success.
 Brooks Atkinson, the critic of the New York Times, wrote that Martin's "mock innocence makes My Heart Belongs to Daddy the bawdy ballad of the season".

-The original version contains four verses, all of which play on idiosyncratic rhymes with "daddy".
-The first refers to a game of golf during which she might "make a play for the caddy".
-The second is about the finnan haddie.
-The third tells of wearing green with a "Paddy" on St Patrick's day.
-The final verse is about a varsity football match where one might meet a "strong under-graddy".
-In the original version, she ends up saying that her daddy might "spank" her if she was "bad".

 Referring to the melody, especially the passage of "da da da da"s, Oscar Levant described it as "one of the most Yiddish tunes ever written" despite the fact that "Cole Porter's background was not Jewish."
 Lyrics critic Philip Furia replied that the essence of that bit of melody is to suggest that "Daddy" is Jewish.